GopeedLab/docs/docs/install.md

 **Secure Download**: Please ensure to download Gopeed from the [official website](https://gopeed.com) or [GitHub official repository](https://github.com/GopeedLab/gopeed/releases), avoid downloading from third-party channels to ensure software security.

-**About False Positives**: This may be related to the characteristics of applications compiled with Go language, and there is no perfect solution at present.
-We are considering migrating the project to Rust to improve this issue.
+**About False Positives**: This may be related to the characteristics of applications compiled with Go language, and there is currently no good solution.
+In the future, we will consider migrating the components to Rust development to improve this issue.

 :::